hasada83d/hosha-network/README.md

 - `link_df`: DataFrame with columns: `link_id`, `from_node_id`, `to_node_id`, `length`  (follows GMNS format)
 - `node_df`: DataFrame with columns: `node_id`, `x_coord`, `y_coord`  (follows GMNS format with EPSG:4326)
 - `output_dir`: Output directory for saving results.
-- `contract`: Whether to contract pedestrian transit links in intersections not for crossing (default: False).

 Other optional keyword arguments can be used for fine-tuning the construction process.